 Should Kids Wash Clothes in Warm or Cold Water

-Teach children always to check labels, as some fabrics might require warm water.
+Teach children always to check labels, as some fabrics require warm water.
 When washing general laundry, cold water is often sufficient and more energy-efficient.

 Encourage kids to repeat the process several times under supervision until they feel confident.
 This practical approach helps them understand the importance of following guidelines to wash and care for different types of fabrics properly.